PEMIDI/fastapi-template/README.md

+## Don't use this repo until the development is finished.

 ### FastAPI Template Starter

 A minimal, production-ready FastAPI project scaffold designed to be maintainable, database-friendly, and easy to develop with.
 It follows a clean modular structure with a repository + service pattern.